crmcog/sf-cog/docs/README.md

 Our platform is simple.
 The objective is to organize written content, videos, presentations and links.
 We are nowhere near to Trailhead when it comes to organization, humour and interactivity - but we still do cool stuff.

-- Content is written in Markdown with some help from MARP for presentation
+- Content is written in Markdown with some help from MARP / Google Slides for presentation
 - We use [Vuepress](https://vuepress.vuejs.org/) to generate static pages from Markdown
 - The main site is hosted on GitHub and we guarantee that this will remain up as long as there is Git in this Universe